 Developing tolerance (numbed pleasure response) means an addict needs more of his/her "drug" to get the same effect.
 Heavy porn users sometimes notice that as tolerance builds for their earlier tastes, they move in new directions in their search for intense arousal.
 Many seek out what shocks them—perhaps because "forbidden" and "fear-producing ," plus sexual arousal, offer a bigger brain-chemical kick...at least for a time.

 So, it's not unusual to start out your porn career with an image of a famous hottie's fine butt—and months later find you have "progressed" to girls with goats or violent rape scenes.
-Keep in mind that that when an addict escalates to new genres or logging more hours of use, he is driven by desensitization.
+Keep in mind that that when an addict escalates to new genres or logs more hours of use in search of satisfaction, he is driven by desensitization.
 His fundamental sexual orientation has not changed.

 Definition of addiction?